All 241 Jokes in Top Secret!: The Greatest of All the Zucker, Abrahams and Zucker Movies

 The ZAZ group’s second film, Top Secret!, apparently caught moviegoers off guard because it was nothing like Airplane!

-Airplane! was a spoof of the wildly popular disaster movies of the early ’70s: Airport, The Poseidon Adventure, Earthquake, Towering Inferno, etc.: huge ensemble casts, expensive special effects, predictable-but-enjoyable character arcs.
+Airplane! spoofed the wildly popular disaster movies of the ’70s: Airport, The Poseidon Adventure, Earthquake, Towering Inferno, etc.: huge ensemble casts, expensive special effects, predictable-but-enjoyable character arcs.

-Airplane! hijacked the genre with well-known actors who had lots of serious films under their belts: Lloyd Bridges, Leslie Neilson, Robert Stack, Ethel Merman–but had them deliver s0me of the funniest performances ever filmed dead serious, without cracking a smile.
-But Airplane! was also a spoof of a specific flavor of disaster movie: An airliner that’s in serious trouble.
+Airplane! hijacked the genre with well-known actors who had lots of serious films under their belts: Lloyd Bridges, Leslie Neilson, Robert Stack, Ethel Merman–but had them deliver s0me of the funniest performances ever filmed drop-dead seriously, without cracking a smile.
+But Airplane! also spoofed a specific flavor of disaster movie: An airliner that’s in serious trouble.
 It’s a great formula for yanking at the heartstrings: Put a bunch of everyday folks trapped together in a plane and see what happens when they all face possible death.

 Top Secret! is almost precisely the opposite: It’s a bunch of obscure/unknown actors navigating their way through a whole bunch of movie genres: Top Secret! spoofs WWII flicks like The Great Escape and Force 10 From Navarone; action movies cum musicals like a lot of Elvis Presley movies; and action/spy movies like the James Bond franchise.
 Rather than an ensemble cast of stars, all the actors were little-known character actors or newbies on their way up (such as Val Kilmer, obviously), with the sole exceptions of Omar Sharif and Peter Cushing in brief bit parts.